 Galindo follows a mostly traditional recipe, minus the addition of tamarind, which adds a bright zing to the mix.
 “I wanted to pay respect to such a rich tradition, to the history and the simple brilliance, depth and beauty of a beverage my people have been fermenting since before Columbus arrived here,” he says.
 “My favorite way to drink it is on family day, bring out a big punch bowl and serve it up to everyone as we celebrate each other.”
 Try his recipe here:

 2 whole pineapples, rinds removed and set aside

 10 whole cloves

 10 tamarind pods

 2 piloncillo pyramids or about 16 oz. brown sugar

 Tools: large liquid container, strainer, muddler

 Cut the rinds off the pineapples and extract the pineapple juice.
 Combine the juice, rinds from both pineapples, water, cinnamon, cloves and tamarind pods together in a large vessel.
-Cover with a cloth to prevent debris from falling into the vessel, and let sit (and ferment) for about four days at room temperature.
-After four days, grate both pyramids of piloncillo into the tepache and stir vigorously.
+Cover with a cloth to prevent debris from falling into the vessel, and let sit (and ferment) for about 4 days at room temperature.
+After 4 days, grate both pyramids of piloncillo into the tepache and stir vigorously.
 Cover and ferment again in the refrigerator for 3 more days.
 After 3 days in the refrigerator, strain the mixture until it’s free of debris and press (using a muddler) the pineapple rinds to release as much liquid as possible.
 Add the liquid back into the mix, chill and enjoy.

 *You want the amount of water added to equal half the ounces of pineapple juice.
 As a general rule of thumb, one pineapple will render about 25 oz. of juice, so if you juice two as this recipe dictates, you will yield about 50 oz. total.
-However much pineapple juice you get from your pineapples, add 1⁄2 that amount in water.
+However much pineapple juice you get from your pineapples, add half that amount in water.